-- 26. This interpretive approach has been used where technological developments or changes in the way society views something have made old legislation outdated.
+26. This interpretive approach has been used where technological developments or changes in the way society views something have made old legislation outdated.
 For example, in R v Walsh [2007] 1 NZLR 738, the Court of Appeal applied s 6 of the Interpretation Act 1999 to interpret the meaning of "false document" taking into account the digital age.
-In R v Misic [2001] 3 NZLR 1 the Court of Appeal held that a computer program and disk were documents for the purposes of s 229A of the Crimes Act 1961. - 27.
-Originally, the concept of salary and wages would have been limited to payments in physical notes and coins.
-Later, payment may have been made by cheque.
-Now payment is likely to be made by direct credit to an employee's bank account.
-As such, the concept of salary and wages has shifted over time with different payment
+7 In R v Misic [2001] 3 NZLR 1 the Court of Appeal held that a computer program and disk were documents for the purposes of s 229A of the Crimes Act 1961.

-Section 6 replaced s 5(d) of the Acts Interpretation Act 1924.
+4 Section 6 replaced s 5(d) of the Acts Interpretation Act 1924.